sourceduty/International_Compatibility/README.md

 #
 ### Alex's Notes

-> Alex *"Calculating the compatibility of all 195 countries on Earth using this theoretical math model and theory is conceptual."*
+> *"Calculating the compatibility of all 195 countries on Earth using this theoretical math model and theory is conceptual."*

 > *"This theoretical math model is currently a very big calculation for AI to complete and it requires a lot of manual work."*